-- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price and weather hedging and gas storage activities of our Natural Gas Distribution and Competitive Natural Gas Sales and Services business segments, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of natural gas suppliers; - increased costs related to the acquisition of natural gas; - · increases in interest expense in connection with debt refinancings and borrowings under credit facilities; - various regulatory actions; - the ability of RRI and its subsidiaries to satisfy their obligations to us or in connection with the contractual arrangement pursuant to which we are a guarantor;

-- slower customer payments and increased write-offs of receivables due to higher gas prices or changing economic conditions; - · the outcome of litigation brought by and against us; - contributions to benefit plans; - restoration costs and revenue losses resulting from natural disasters such as hurricanes; and - · various other risks identified in "Risk Factors" in Item 1A of this report.
+- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price and weather hedging and gas storage activities of our Natural Gas Distribution and Competitive Natural Gas Sales and Services business segments, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of natural gas suppliers; - increased costs related to the acquisition of natural gas; - · increases in interest expense in connection with debt refinancings and borrowings under credit facilities; - · various regulatory actions; - the ability of RRI and its subsidiaries to satisfy their indemnification obligations to us or in connection with the contractual arrangement pursuant to which we are a guarantor; - slower customer payments and increased write-offs of receivables due to higher gas prices or changing economic conditions; - the outcome of litigation brought by and against us; - · restoration costs and revenue losses resulting from natural disasters such as hurricanes and the timing of recovery of such restoration costs; and - various other risks identified in "Risk Factors" in Item 1A of this report.

-Certain Contractual Limits on Ability to Issue Securities and Borrow Money.
+Certain Contractual Limits on Our Ability to Issue Securities and Borrow Money.
 Our bank facility and our receivables facility limit our debt as a percentage of our total capitalization to 65%.